Ronaldrt/java-remote-ee-21-spring/README.md

 - Controller
 - Model (data + operations on data) = Service + Repository

-- Controller ->
+- Controller -> Get the request from the user and return the view
-- Service ->
+- Service -> Business logic (what our application should do)
-- Repository
+- Repository -> Has access to data

 ### View - it's a view which user is able to play with
 - html pages